lordoran/port-scanner/port scanning pro.md

 `gobuster dir -u <URL> -w <wordlist.txt> -x .php,.html`

-# IP PORTSCANING & FUZZING
+# II.
+IP PORTSCANING & FUZZING
 Identify the IP address: Determine the target IP address that you want to scan and fuzz.
 This could be a specific machine or a network range.

 ## Port Scanning: